pensjonatus/flash-fiction/blog/lip-balm.md

 ---
-title: 'Lip Balm'
+title: Lip Balm
 date: '2013-01-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got out of the club and realized it was light outside.
 What time?
 I checked my